 Cannabis culture, too, holds a couple of important celebrations, namely those of 420 and 710.
-These dates may ring a bell whether you’re a cannabis noob or a total cannasseur, but why are these days celebrated in the cannabis world?
-Today we’ll go into their histories and highlight why we as cannabis lovers cherish these two days because cannabis—like many other cultural milestones—deserves to be celebrated, studied, and shared.
+These dates may ring a bell if you’re a cannabis lover, but why are they celebrated in the cannabis world?
+This article will explore their histories and highlight why the cannabis community cherishes these two days because cannabis deserves to be celebrated, studied, and shared.

 420 is the more popular of the two dates we’re checking out today.
-It takes place on April 20 each year, at or around 4:20 PM.
+It takes place on April 20 at 4:20 p.m.
 At this time, thousands of cannabis lovers toke up in an act of solidarity and celebration.
-The event is fun, inclusive, and brings about a true sense of community.
+The event is fun and inclusive and brings about a true sense of community.
 For years this date has been a staple of marijuana culture.
 But why?

 Rumors exist that pin different events as the start of the 420 celebration: the death of Jim Morrison or Jimi Hendrix, a Grateful Dead designated smoking time, and other weird stories.
 However, none of these is the correct basis for the 420 legends.
 What really happened is equally as exciting and makes for a better urban myth that sounds more like an offshoot of The Goonies or Dead Poets Society but with much less Robin Williams and more Cheech and Chong.